fbpx

 Sam: Cannonball Adderley.
 He helped define the era of hard bop in American culture through his work on the alto saxophone and his collaborations with Miles Davis.
 Guy had a killer tone and knew how to lead a combo.

-Q: What do you like best about jazz?
+Q: What do you like best about the genre?

 Felipe: I definitely like the freedom and how deep it goes with the human experience of transforming feelings and ideas into sounds and rhythm, all through an organized form that allows improvisation.